brynnb/idlequest/README.md

 * Calculate health, mana, stamina, and maybe armor and attack points on character creation/stat and level change
 * Add item stack, fix quantities for starting item food/drink
 * Make useRandomName a util and not a hook
+* Need to engage with NPCs given their rarity of spawning, otherwise when in Karnor's we're killin Venril all the time and getting way too much good loot.
+Maybe need to incorporate spawn timers too.
 * Lots more

 ## Backlog